 «Stock-based compensation (Medium- to Long-term Incentive Remuneration)*»

 Stock-based compensation shall be a system that utilizes a trust for the purpose of achieving the sharing of a common profit awareness with shareholders.
-This shall be used as an incentive for improving the medium- to long-term corporate value of the Group and under which the Company's shares and cash equivalent to the proceeds from the realization of the Company's shares (hereinafter referred to as "the Company's Stock, etc.") shall be granted in accordance with one's job position, upon retirement from the post of Executive Officers.
+This shall be used as an incentive for improving the medium- to long-term corporate value of the Group and under which the Company's common shares and cash equivalent to the proceeds from the realization of the Company's common shares (hereinafter referred to as "the Company's Stock, etc.") shall be granted in accordance with one's job position, upon retirement from the post of Executive Officers.
 No performance conditions nor stock price conditions shall be set with respect to the shares to be delivered.

 Please note that in the case of a non-resident staying in Japan, different treatment may be applied under laws or for any other relevant circumstances.

-* The Officers' remuneration system adopts a structure called BIP (Board Incentive Plan) and grants to the Executive Officers the shares of the Company's Stock, etc. It is an incentive plan to accumulate points to be given to Executive Officers in accordance with their positions for each three consecutive fiscal year (from Fiscal 2024 to Fiscal 2026) (the "Applicable Period"), and to grant the shares of the Company's common stock equivalent to 70% of such accumulated points (shares less than one unit shall be disregarded) and cash equivalent to realized value of the shares of the Company's common stock equivalent to the remaining accumulated points as compensation to Executive Officers after their retirement.
+* The Officers' remuneration system adopts a structure called BIP (Board Incentive Plan) and grants to the Executive Officers the shares of the Company's Stock, etc. During the trust period, it is an incentive plan to accumulate points to be given to Executive Officers, and to grant the shares of the Company's common stock equivalent to 70% of such accumulated points (shares less than one unit shall be disregarded) and cash equivalent to realized value of the shares of the Company's common stock equivalent to the remaining accumulated points as compensation to Executive Officers after their retirement.
+One point is deemed equal to one share of the Company's common stock, and if a stock split or reverse stock split occurs during the trust period, the number of the Company's shares per point shall be adjusted according to the stock split ratio or reverse stock split ratio of the Company's shares.
+The maximum number of points to be given to Executive Officers during the three fiscal years including current fiscal year (from FY2024 to FY2026) shall be 140,000 points in total.

 (Status of audits performed by the Audit Committee)